Business bosses alarmed as resignations imperil Brexit deal

 “Today’s events reinforce the uncertainties in the market,” Jean-Charles Decaux told Reuters in an interview on the sidelines of an industry conference in Barcelona.

+Martin Sorrell, ex-CEO and founder of ad agency group WPP (WPP.L) and one of Britain’s best-known businessmen, said the country was in a state.
+“The situation this morning saps the confidence of the City and the country,” he told Reuters.

-Reporting by Andrew McAskill, Sarah Young, Kate Holton, Mathieu Rosemain and Georgina Prodhan; Writing by Georgina Prodhan; Editing by Keith Weir
+Additional reporting by Sarah Young, Mathieu Rosemain and Costas Pitas; Writing by Georgina Prodhan and Kate Holton; Editing by Keith Weir and Alexandra Hudson